 What happens if I miss a dose?

 Since recombinant antihemophilic factor is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using recombinant antihemophilic factor?
+What should I avoid while using recombinant Helixate FS (antihemophilic factor recombinant)?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.